OxiAction/Lucid-Engine/README.md

 ![Lucid Logo](/assets/lucid_logo_small.jpg?raw=true "Lucid Logo")

 ## Preview (Game Demo)
+General:
+* switching to map3 enabled pathfinding and grid debug mode

 Controls:
 * use arrow keys or point-and-click (only available in top-down maps)
 * use space to attack (only available in top-down maps)